-The Secretary shall file a complaint with the Commission no later than 20 days after receipt of the
+The Secretary shall file a complaint with the Commission no later than 20 days after receipt of the notice of contest.

-The complaint shall set forth all alleged violations and proposed penalties which are contested,
+The complaint shall set forth all alleged violations and proposed penalties which are contested, stating with particularity:

 The basis for jurisdiction;